projectcalico/calico/networking/sidecar-acceleration.md

 ---
 title: Accelerate Istio network performance
-Description: Use Calico to accelerate network performance of routing network traffic using Istio Envoy sidecar using eBPF.
+description: Use Calico to accelerate network performance of routing network traffic using Istio Envoy sidecar using eBPF.
 ---

 ### Big picture